laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 ### Type- pointer

-A weak pointer is a pointer to a shared pointer.
+A weak pointer observes an object managed by a shared pointer without extending its lifetime (it does not increase the reference count).
+You can `lock()` it to obtain a `T^` if the object is still alive.

 With
 `T- weakPointerToWindow = sharedPointerToWindow`
 you can write
-`weakPointerToWindow?.close()`
-and
 ```
 if (Window^ window = weakPointerToWindow.lock()) {
     window->show()